postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-pricing_monitors.md

 Prepaid requests: 10,000 (free) + 2*500,000 (2 blocks) = 1,010,000

-Requests over the limit: 1,200,000 - 1,010,000 = 190,000
+Requests over the free request limit: 1,200,000 - 1,010,000 = 190,000

-Note that unused requests within a block do not roll over to the next month - they must be used within the month purchased.
+**Note**: Unused requests within a block do not roll over to the next month - they must be used within the month purchased.

 ### Tracking Usage